Is Gatorlyte Actually Healthy? An Ingredient Review

 | |

-Gatorade recently launched a new sports hydration drink called Gatorlyte which the brand is positioning as a healthier alternative to the original Gatorade formulation.
-Gatorlyte is described on Gatorade's website as a "specialized blend of five electrolytes to deliver rapid rehydration" that has "lower sugar and no artificial sweeteners or flavors."
+Gatorade sells a sports hydration drink called Gatorlyte which the brand is positioning as a healthier alternative to the original Gatorade formulation.
+It's described as a "specialized blend of five electrolytes to deliver rapid rehydration" that has "lower sugar and no artificial sweeteners or flavors."

-But is Gatorlyte actually healthier than Gatorade or are these just marketing claims?
-Does Gatorlyte contain any unhealthy ingredients?
+But is Gatorlyte actually healthier than Gatorade?
+Does it contain any unhealthy ingredients?
 Do regular people even need sports hydration beverages?
-And how does Gatorlyte compare to the popular hydration brand Pedialyte?
+And why do we considered the powdered version of this product to be healthier?

-In this article we’ll answer all of these questions and more as we analyze every ingredient in Gatorlyte to give our take on whether it's healthy or not, share our thoughts on whether Gatorlyte or Gatorade is healthier, document if hydration drinks are even necessary for the average consumer and compare Gatorlyte to Pedialyte.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Gatorlyte to give our take on whether or not it's healthy.

-Citric acid is typically manufactured from a fungus called Aspergillus niger and appears to cause whole-body inflammation in a small subset of individuals according to a medical review published in the Toxicology Reports journal.
+Citric acid is typically manufactured from a fungus called Aspergillus niger and appears to cause whole-body inflammation in some individuals according to a medical review published in the Toxicology Reports journal.

-This Gatorlyte flavor contains the artificial food dye Red 40.
-A medical review on the toxicology of food dyes concluded that Red 40 was contaminated with carcinogens (cancer-causing compounds).
+Red 40 is an artificial food dye, and a medical review on the toxicology of food dyes concluded that Red 40 was contaminated with carcinogens (cancer-causing compounds) in some cases.

 Purified stevia leaf extract is a healthy and natural sweetener that's plant-derived and has been shown in a meta-study to have no effect on blood sugar levels, which makes it a healthier option than added sugar or artificial sweeteners in our opinion.

-As one of the authors of this article (Calloway), I wanted to try Gatorlyte myself to share my thoughts on its taste and its effects in an athletic setting.
+As one of the authors of this article (Calloway), I wanted to try Gatorlyte myself to share my thoughts on its taste and its effects during exercise:

 I play basketball with minimal breaks for 60-120 minutes a few times a week and usually just drink water.
 Today I purchased the Orange flavor of Gatorlyte and brought it to the gym.